Omidznlp/Kubernetes-Microservices-Helm-Istio-Grafana-Prometheus/README.md

 # Kubernetes-Microservices-Helm-Istio-Grafan-Prometheus
 # Microservices
-I employed an open-source benchmark for cloud microservices called DeathStarBench, which includes five end-to-end services, four for cloud  systems, and one for cloud-edge systems running on drone swarms.
-The social networking end-to-end service is assumed to run on Google Cloud Platform in this repository.For more information about the benchmeack, please follow the link: \
+I used an open-source benchmark for cloud microservices called DeathStarBench, which includes five end-to-end services, four for cloud  systems, and one for cloud-edge systems running on drone swarms.
+The social networking end-to-end service is assumed to run on Google Cloud Platform in this repository.For more information about the benchmeack, please follow the link:

 https://github.com/delimitrou/DeathStarBench